LiskHQ/lisk-docs/docs/lisk-tools/api-providers.md

 [dRPC](https://drpc.org/) is a decentralized Web3 infrastructure provider with focus on resilience and latency. dRPC offers access to a distributed network of public nodes for Lisk.
-They provide a free tier that allows for an unlimited amount of requests over public nodes, or a paid tier which provides access to all providers, as well as other additional features.
+They provide a free tier that allows for an unlimited amount of requests over public nodes, or a paid tier that provides access to all providers, as well as other additional features.

-Check the available endpoints for Lisk directly under [https://drpc.org/public-endpoints/lisk](https://drpc.org/public-endpoints/lisk)
+Check the available endpoints for Lisk directly under [https://drpc.org/public-endpoints/lisk](https://drpc.org/public-endpoints/lisk).